 - The information carrying capacity of an optical fiber is several (thousands) of times more than the copper cable or co-axial cables used for transferring radio waves for telephones.

-The core is made of a material of refractive index n1 while the cladding is made of a material of refractive index n2 (n1>n2).
+Working Principle: The core is made of a material of refractive index n1 while the cladding is made of a material of refractive index n2 (n1>n2).

 When light enters one end of the fiber, it travels from a denser medium towards a rarer medium with a finite angle.
 The light ray hits the core-cladding interface with an angle greater than the critical angle for the interface and thus gets reflected at the interface due to total internal reflection.
 It suffers multiple total internal reflections at the core-cladding interface along the whole length of the fiber and finally emerges out of the other end of the fiber.
 The transmission occurs without any loss of energy even when the fiber is bent.